chrispangg/dada/README.md

 ### Customizing Requirements

-Edit the `requirements` constant in `dada.ts` to specify what you want to build:
+Edit the `requirements` constant in `index.ts` to specify what you want to build:

 ```typescript
 const requirements = `